ojasskapre/nextjs-starter-template/README.md

 ## Overview

 This project is a chatbot application built using Next.js, TypeScript, Supabase, Langchain, and FastAPI.
-The frontend is responsible for the user interface and handles user interactions, while the backend, powered by FastAPI, processes chat messages using OpenAI's GPT-3.5 model and manages API endpoints.
+The frontend is responsible for the user interface and handles user interactions, while the backend, powered by FastAPI + SQLAlchemy, processes chat messages using OpenAI's GPT-3.5 model and manages API endpoints.
 The application includes user authentication via Supabase, allowing users to sign up, log in, and manage their sessions.
 This architecture ensures a clear separation of concerns, with the backend handling all AI-related logic and the frontend focused on delivering a seamless user experience.

 ## Features